 This was never paid.

 The sum of £102.10s received by the pair was a vast amount of money in 1828.
-When the average amount for a labourer in 1800 was around £12 per year, raising to £20 per year in 1850, it is perhaps surprising that no one was questiioning the rapid rise in state of both Burke and Hare.
+When the average amount for a labourer in 1800 was around £12 per year, raising to £20 per year in 1850, it is perhaps surprising that no one was questioning the rapid rise in state of both Burke and Hare.

 The vast majority of the money made by Burke and Hare appears to have been spent immediately on that precious commodity alcohol.
 Whether either of them ended up putting any of it aside as members of the Borough gang did during the early 1800s in London, seems unlikely.

 *Camstine is a whitening that women used to use on their doorsteps and was also known as pipe-clay or kaolin.
 I used Brian Bailey’s book ‘Burke and Hare: The Year of the Ghouls’ when I was researching this post and so I’m thankful to him for this information.
-His book is a great account of the crimes and trial of the duo.
+His book is a great account of the crimes and trials of the duo.
 I’ve put a link here if you’re interested in finding it on Amazon.co.uk

 If you are interested in the Borough Gang and body snatching in London in the early 1800s, I wrote a post ‘A Week in the Life of a London Body Snatcher’ which follows the gang’s movements in one week in 1812.
 The information for this post was taken from a diary that was written by one of the gang members himself, body snatcher Joseph Naples.